jessicabyrne/crypto-conversion/README.md

 First, make sure you get an API key from [CoinMarketCapAPI](https://coinmarketcap.com/api/) Then in the root of the directory, create a new file called `.env` and add your API key in that file like so: `CMC_API_KEY=YOUR_API_KEY_GOES_HERE`

+<b>Note: For ease of use, I left the .env file in this project.
+However, normally this should be hidden and listed as a file to ignore in .gitignore!</b>

 ```shell
 nvm use // set the local node version to 14.15.1
 ```